jboursiquot/serverless-go-orchestration-on-aws-course/README.md

 ## Course Outline

-- Introduction: Serverless Orchestration on AWS (15 minutes)
+- Introduction: Serverless Orchestration on AWS (30 minutes) 0915-1000
-- Demo and walkthrough of the serverless app architecture (15 minutes)
+- Demo and walkthrough of the serverless app architecture (30 minutes) 1000-1030
-- Getting to know SAM: Serverless Application Model (15 minutes)
+- Getting to know SAM: Serverless Application Model (30 minutes) 1030-1100
-- Hands On: Deploying your serverless stack (30 minutes)
+- Hands On: Deploying your serverless stack (30 minutes) 1100-1130
-- Writing Lambda Functions in Go (30 minutes)
+- Writing Lambda Functions in Go (30 minutes) 1130-1200
+- Lunch (60 minutes) 1200-1300
-- Hands On: Writing and testing your Go Lambdas (35 minutes)
+- Hands On: Writing and testing your Go Lambdas (60 minutes) 1300-1400
-- Orchestrating Lambda with Step Functions and SQS (15 minutes)
+- Orchestrating Lambda with Step Functions and SQS (60 minutes) 1400-1500
-- Hands On: Bringing it all together and updating your serverless stack (15 minutes)
+- Hands On: Bringing it all together and updating your serverless stack (60 minutes) 1500-1600
-- Q&A and Wrap-up (10 minutes)
+- Q&A and Wrap-up (60 minutes) 1600-1700

 ## Prerequisites
 - Have an AWS account and the [awscli](https://aws.amazon.com/cli/) configured locally (the services we use will fit comfortably within the free tier AWS provides)